pittanc/Project-3/README.md

 Project3_JT.pdf: The PDF version of the Simulation report, which includes both written text interpretations and a Code Applendix with the raw code used in the analysis.

+results_normal_table.rds: The RDS version of the simulated results table when the outcome data is from normal distribution

+results_poisson_table.rds: The RDS version of the simulated results table when the outcome data is from poisson distribution

 ## Dependencies
 The following packages were used in this analysis: